rd-alliance/metadata-catalog-v2/README.md

-# Metadata Standards Catalog Development
+# Metadata Standards Catalog code base

-This repository contains the code base for the Research Data Alliance [Metadata Standards Catalog].
+This repository contains the code base for the Research Data Alliance [Metadata Standards Catalog], version 2.
+The version 1 code is kept in a [separate repository].

 For information on how to install and run an instance of the Catalog yourself, see the [Installation Guide].